patrickjdarrow/Project-Ismus/README.md

 # Project-Ismus
 Open source robotics -- hardware, software, and 3D design -- for controls education.
 Developed and maintained by members of the [East Bay ML Meetup](https://www.meetup.com/East-Bay-Tri-Valley-Machine-Learning-Meetup/).

+- **Key Values**
+  - *Informative*: to complement the education process and feed curiosity
+  - *Accesibility*: 3D-printable, with afforable electronic components
+  - *Modularity*: to encourage exploration and customization

 ## Project Roadmap

 - 2021